Kidd Kraddick: Radio personality

 Kraddick received the nickname "Kidd" from a radio producer and used the name on-air from 1978 until his death.
-He won the Billboard Magazine “Air Personality of the Year” Award three times, received the 1992 and 1997 AWRO "Air Personality of the Year," the Marconi Award for "Radio Personality of the Year", won the first annual 1999 WB Radio Music Award as the "Best Radio Personality in the Country", and also the 2001 "Radio and Records CHR/Pop Personality/Show of the Year."
+He won the Billboard Magazine "Air Personality of the Year" Award three times, received the 1992 and 1997 AWRO "Air Personality of the Year," the Marconi Award for "Radio Personality of the Year", won the first annual 1999 WB Radio Music Award as the "Best Radio Personality in the Country", and also the 2001 "Radio and Records CHR/Pop Personality/Show of the Year."

 Dallas

-He moved to Dallas in 1984 and took over the night shift on the newly formatted rock-leaned top-40 station KEGL (The Eagle) and established a following.
+He moved to Dallas in 1984 and took over the night shift on the newly formatted rock-leaned top-40 station KEGL ”The Eagle” and established a following.
 In 1990, Kraddick was named to the Ten Outstanding Young Americans list by the United States Junior Chamber.
 KEGL changed formats from Top 40 pop/rock to Modern Rock in 1992 and Kraddick was released from his contract.
-After eight months off the air, he was hired to a morning position at Top 40 KHKS-106.1 "Kiss-FM" in Dallas-Fort Worth.
+After eight months off the air, he was hired to a morning position at Top 40 KHKS ”Kiss-FM” in Dallas-Fort Worth where he launched “Kidd Kraddick in the Morning”.
 He won a 1998 Marconi Award for Major Market Radio Personality of the Year while he was with KHKS and the next year he won Air Personality of the Year at the Radio Music Awards.
-He began to syndicate the show in 2001 and moved the production to an independent studio in Las Colinas.
-He became a member of the Texas Radio Hall of Fame.
+He began to syndicate the show in 2001 by signing with Premiere Networks and moved the production to an independent studio in Las Colinas.
+Kraddick became a member of the Texas Radio Hall of Fame.
 In 2016, Kraddick was posthumously inducted into the National Radio Hall of Fame.
+After his death the "Kidd Kraddick Award" was debuted by TalentMaster's Morning Show Boot Camp to recognize the successes, distinctive styles and authentic nature of the recipient, and their impact on their communities.

 Kidd Kraddick in the Morning

 In 1992, "Kidd Kraddick in the Morning" was born as a local radio program in Dallas.
-The show broadcasts from 5-10 a.m.
-Central on weekday mornings and is nationally syndicated in more than 70 markets and the American Forces Radio Network through YEA Networks.
+The show broadcasts live from 6-9 a.m.
+Central on weekday mornings and is nationally syndicated in more than 40 markets, as well as the American Forces Radio Network through YEA Media Group.
 Kraddick voiced a number of characters, making extensive use of voice altering technology in improvising characters as they came up during show discussions.
 One of the most popular was Kraddick improvising the voice of co-host, "J-Si" wife/high school sweetheart, Kinsey.
 He has voiced other characters such as "Must Be Nice Guy", and other characters that added flair to the show.
-After his passing in 2013, the show continued to air as an ensemble, posthumously under the name "The Kidd Kraddick Morning Show" (with his name being kept in the show's new title despite his death), featuring the remaining cast members, Kellie Rasberry, Alaric "Big Al" Mack, José "J-Si" Chavez and Jenna Owens.
+After his death in 2013, the show continued to air as an ensemble, posthumously under the name "The Kidd Kraddick Morning Show", featuring the remaining cast members.